Python Programming for Beginners

 Part Two: Practical Applications—consisting of five projects for hands-on experience in building programs and applications, which include, in sequence:

-Figure 1: Creating a video game from scratch that includes numerous features.
+Figure A: Creating a video game from scratch that includes numerous features.

-Figure 2: Creating an interactive live chart program to analyze currency prices, receiving data via API.
+Figure B: Creating an interactive live chart program to analyze currency prices, receiving data via API.

-Figure 3: Creating an automation program that opens a specific website and automatically performs predefined tasks.
+Figure C: Creating an automation program that opens a specific website and automatically performs predefined tasks.

-Figure 4: Creating a web application that generates text and draws images using artificial intelligence via API.
+Figure D: Creating a web application that generates text and draws images using artificial intelligence via API.

-Figure 5: Creating a dynamic personal portfolio and blogging platform that manages data through a customized administrative backend.
+Figure E: Creating a dynamic personal portfolio and blogging platform that manages data through a customized administrative backend.

-And I have concluded this comprehensive book, which covers most of the fundamentals of Python, with a detailed index that can serve as a dictionary for this powerful, elegant, and easy-to-learn language.
+And I have equipped this comprehensive book, which covers most of the fundamentals of Python, with a detailed Table of Contents that can serve as a dictionary for this powerful, elegant, and easy-to-learn language.

 Ahmed Al-Khatib